-This online zoom course is designed as a follow-up to CHM 238Y (Introduction to Inorganic Chemistry) with lectures on solid state chemistry basics and CHM 325H (Polymer and Materials Chemistry), with lectures on synthesis-structure-property-function relations of selected classes of low dimensional polymeric and inorganic materials.
+This online cross-listed undergraduate-graduate course is designed as a follow-up to CHM 255Y (Introduction to Inorganic Chemistry) with lectures on solid state chemistry basics and CHM 355H (Polymer and Materials Chemistry), with lectures on synthesis-structure-property-function relations of selected classes of low dimensional polymeric and inorganic materials.

-In CHM 455H/CHM 1206H, we will be concerned with a comprehensive investigation of a wide range of synthetic methods for preparing diverse classes of inorganic materials and nanomaterials with properties and functions that are intentionally tailored for a particular use.
+In CHM 455H/CHM 1206H we will be concerned with a comprehensive investigation of a wide range of synthetic methods for preparing diverse classes of inorganic materials and nanomaterials with properties and function that are intentionally tailored for a particular use.
 Several contemporary issues in materials research are critically evaluated to introduce the student to recent highlights in the field of materials chemistry and nanochemistry - now a well-established sub-discipline of chemistry.